 A diagnostic laparoscopy is a minimally invasive procedure that allows direct visualisation of the intra-abdominal organs.

-It is mainly performed for in the investigation of acute abdominal pain of uncertain aetiology, allowing therapeutic interventions to subsequently take place as appropriate.
-Other indications include evaluation of suspected intra-abdominal injuries in haemodynamically stable trauma patients or in the staging of intra-abdominal cancers (including obtaining tissue for histological diagnosis e.g. peritoneal fluid for cytology or peritoneal biopsy).
+It is mainly performed for in the investigation of acute abdominal pain of uncertain aetiology, allowing therapeutic interventions to subsequently take place as appropriate, most commonly for appendicitis.
+It can also be performed in stable trauma patients with penetrating injuries or in the staging of intra-abdominal cancers (including obtaining tissue for histological diagnosis e.g. peritoneal fluid for cytology or peritoneal biopsy).

 Laparoscopy is associated with shorter post-operative recovery, lower pain scores, and reduced rate of wound infections compared to open exploratory surgery.